osm-americana/color-unclasher/README.md

 # Get adjusted colors

-Two exported functions, adjustRGB and adjustHSL are available to get suggested colors on your own.
+The automatic suggestions mentioned in example workflow uses two underlying functions, adjustRGB and adjustHSL.
 They both suggest colors by increasing or decreasing red, green, or blue, or hue, saturation, and lightness at a time.
 The returned object will contain suggestions that meet the min DeltaE threshold.